weiguangcui/Gadget4/documentation/04_config-options.md

 Another issue with some MPI-libraries is that they may use quite a bit of internal storage for carrying out MPI_Allgatherv.
-If this turns out to be problem, one can set this option.
+If this turns out to be a problem, one can set this option.
 The code will then replace all uses of MPI_Allgatherv() with a simpler communication pattern that uses hypercubes with MPI_Sendrecv as a work-around.